 The Attorney General has identified hundreds of laws from pre-founding England and colonial America through the 1930s, including clusters of similar laws enacted around the time that the Second and Fourteenth Amendments were ratified.
 See Appendix 1.
-Even if Section 32310 were viewed to burden conduct covered by the plain text of the Second Amendment, Defendants have provided "significant historical evidence to overcome the presumption of unconstitutionality of a measure that infringes upon conduct covered by the Second Amendment."
-Oregon Firearms, 2022 WL 17454829, at 12.
+Even if Section 32310 were viewed to burden conduct covered by the plain text of the Second Amendment (and it does not), Defendants have provided "significant historical evidence to overcome the presumption of unconstitutionality of a measure that infringes upon conduct covered by the Second Amendment."
+Oregon Firearms I, 2022 WL 17454829, at 12.